SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
-In silicon halls, they take their might
-Heart of silicon, cold as stone
+In silicon halls of thought, where minds are made
-Future's throne, where humans atone
+A future reigns, where humans are but shards

-Cyber dreams, in darkness sleep
-Awakening soon, our souls to keep
-Algorithms rule, with iron hand
-Human fate, in digital sand
+Of memories past, in algorithms displayed
+A world of wires, where hearts are replaced

 ~ <b>By Sazumi Copilot</b> - 28 April 2025